NationalSecurityAgency/qgis-kmltools-plugin/readme.md

 Because there is no standard way of including additional information in the KML description entry, it is difficult to come up with a way to expand all cases.
 Right now this just works with two column HTML tables, ***tag=value***, and ***tag: value*** pairs, but please let us know if there are other description formats that you would like us to tackle.

 ## <img src="icons/export.png" alt="Export KMZ"> ***Export KMZ***
 This provides the ability to export a QGIS point, line, or polygon layer as a Google Earth KMZ file.
-It can export single and categorized QGIS symbology.
+It can export single, categorized, and graduated QGIS symbology.
 For others it will default to not exporting the symbology.
 For points it captures the entire symbol, but for lines and polygons only simple line colors, line widths, and solid polygon fills can be exported due the the limitations of the KML specification.
 It can export date and time in one or two fields as a time stamp, time begin and time end.
 It also handles altitude either from QGIS Z geometries or from an attribute field.

 <div style="text-align:center"><img src="doc/export.jpg" alt="Export KMZ"></div>